kotsonis/ddpg-reacher/Report.md

 ![training_log](./images/Reacher_training_plot.png)

-## Ideas for future work
+## Future Work
-This agent has been trained on a state space that consisted of a vector of 37 features.
+This agent was trained by trying to correctly forecast the future mean reward given a state and action.
+A very interesting development in reinforcement learning is the modification to distributional reinforcement learning, in which we learn the rewards distribution and not just the mean, allowing to capture more nuances of the system.
-The improvement that could be done, is to actually process directly the pixels of what the agent is seeing first person, which would result in a state-space of 84x84 RGB image. ie a state space of 84x84x3
+An improvement to be done is to implement a Sample-Based Distributional Policy Gradient [SDPG](https://arxiv.org/abs/2001.02652) (Sing et al, 2020)